sirrahd/resume/resume.txt

 *   Board member and Finance and Compensation committee chair, Evergreen Educational Society (2015-)
-*   Co-creator of flagsfornepal.org, a winner of Microsoft New England Citizen Hacker hackathon (2015)
+*   Co-creator of flagsfornepal.org, a winner of the Microsoft NERD Citizen Hacker hackathon (2015)
 *   Co-creator of TeacherMaps, a winner of the University of Colorado New Venture Challenge (2013)